jonascarpay/apecs/README.md

 instance World `Has` Enemy         where getStore = System $ asks enemies instance World `Has` EntityCounter where getStore = System $ asks entityCounter

--- Define an EnemyUnit as a product of components type EnemyUnit = (Enemy,Position)

--- Game logic
+type System' a = System World a

 game :: System' ()
 game = do
   -- Create new entities